Märket: International border and lighthouse

 There is a lighthouse on the Finnish side of the current border, which has been unmanned and automated since 1979.
-When it was built by the Grand Duchy of Finland (then part of the Russian Empire) in 1885, the island was considered a no-man's land, so the lighthouse was simply built upon the highest point of the island.
+When it was built by the Grand Duchy of Finland in 1885, the island was considered a no-man's land, so the lighthouse was simply built upon the highest point of the island.
 However, the location selected was within the Swedish portion of the island.
-Though the lighthouse was formally on the Swedish side of the border, it was never considered Swedish, or administrated from Sweden.
+Though the lighthouse was formally on the Swedish side of the border, it was never considered Swedish, nor administered from Sweden.

 As a result, the border was adjusted in 1985 so that the lighthouse is now located on Finnish territory.
 The adjustment was carried out such that no net transfer of territory occurred, and the ownership of the coastline was unchanged so as not to interfere with each country's fishing rights.

 This resulted in an unusual shape for the international border to satisfy both Finnish and Swedish interests.
 The adjusted border takes the form of an inverted 'S', and the lighthouse is connected to the rest of Finland only by a short stretch of land.
+The border on the island is around 480 m long.
 The border is regularly resurveyed every 25 years by officials representing both countries.
 The last such joint inspection took place in August 2006.
 The border is marked by holes drilled into the rock, because the seasonal drift ice would shear off any protruding markers.
 Because of the Nordic Passport Union and the Schengen Agreement, there have been no passport checks or other border formalities at the border since 1958, so intra-Nordic/intra-Schengen visitors may visit the island freely.

-The lighthouse is in urgent need of maintenance, and a Finnish interest group is trying to raise funds for its preservation.
 The lighthouse has been automated since 1979 and the surrounding buildings are no longer used.
 The increasing general availability of GPS has made the lighthouse's primary function redundant.